ros-controls/roadmap/design_drafts/hardware_status.md

 **`ros2_control` Generic State**

-This message encapsulates the general-purpose status fields, serving as a baseline for any hardware interface.
+This message encapsulates the general-purpose status fields, serving as a baseline for any hardware component.

 ```
 # control_msgs/msg/ROS2ControlState